Hashtag Web3 Logo

 How to Build a Simple AMM on an L2 - Hashtag Web3 article cover

-The Core Concept: The x * y = k Formula
+Understanding the Core Concept: The x * y = k Formula

-• k: A constant value.
+• k: A constant value that must remain unchanged.

-Step 1: The Smart Contract (SimpleAMM.sol)
+Step 1: Structuring the Smart Contract (SimpleAMM.sol)

 // SPDX-License-Identifier: MIT